Blobfolio/channelz/README.md

 # Tackle a whole folder at once with a nice progress bar:
 channelz -p /path/to/assets

+# Do the same thing, but clear out any old *.gz or *.br files first:
+channelz --clean -p /path/to/assets

 # Or load it up with a lot of places separately:
 channelz /path/to/css /path/to/js …